Earwax: Excess earwax (impacted cerumen)

 Earwax helps protect the ear by trapping dust and other foreign particles that could filter through and damage the eardrum.
 Normally, earwax moves toward the opening of the ear and falls out or is washed away, but sometimes excessive earwax can gather and become hard to remove.
 This is referred to as excessive earwax or impacted cerumen.

 Excessive earwax may impede the passage of sound in the ear canal, causing mild conductive hearing loss, pain in the ear, itchiness, or dizziness.
-Untreated impacted wax can result in hearing loss, social withdrawal, poor work function, and mild paranoia.
+Untreated impacted wax can result in hearing loss.
 People with impacted wax may also present with perforated eardrums; this is usually induced by putting objects in the ear in an attempt to remove the wax.
 A physical exam usually checks for visibility of the tympanic membrane, which can be blocked by excessive cerumen.

 Impacted cerumen may improve on its own, but treatment by a doctor is generally safe and effective.
 Hearing usually returns completely after the impacted earwax is removed.

 Hearing aids may be associated with increased earwax impaction by blocking earwax from leaving the ear canal.
 Earwax can also get into a hearing aid's vents and receivers, and degrade the components inside the hearing aid due to its acidity.
 Earwax is estimated to be the cause of 60–80% of hearing aid faults.
 Excessive earwax can also cause tinnitus, a constant ringing in the ears, ear fullness, hearing loss and ear pain.

 Impacted earwax is more common in those with Down's syndrome, due to the smaller, curved shape of the ear canal.